 The Gurupa várzea is an ecoregion of seasonally and tidally flooded forest along the Amazon River in the Amazon Biome.
 The ecoregion is named after the Ilha Grande de Gurupá, an alluvial island in the mouth of the Amazon.

 The várzea extends along the lower Amazon River from the mouth of the Tapajós River down to the mouth of the Xingu River.
 It has an area of 984,195 ha (2,432,000 acres).

 The Tapajós-Xingu moist forests lie to the south and the Uatuma-Trombetas moist forests to the north.
 The Monte Alegre várzea is upstream and the Marajó várzea is downstream along the Amazon.

 The flooded forests of this ecoregion exemplify the incredible adaptability of species.
 Trees, grasses and shrubs that can be partially submerged under water for months at a time.

 Animals and fish move to and from the area in synchronization with the floods to feast on the fruits produced by the trees.
 The diversity of resident species is high in these tropical savannas and includes the scaled spinetail.

 The Marajó várzea ecoregion covers a region of sedimentary islands and floodplains at the mouth of the Amazon River in eastern Brazil.
 This area is flooded twice daily as the ocean tides push the river waters onto the land.
 Islands are numerous throughout the region.

-This flooded area captures nutrient rich soils, which are carried down the river; tidal activity floods the region twice daily.
-Vegetation is shorter than surrounding areas, plant diversity is lower and palms dominate.
+This flooded area captures nutrient-rich soils, which are carried down the river; tidal activity floods the region twice daily.
+Vegetation is shorter than in surrounding areas, plant diversity is lower and palms dominate.
 Fauna diversity is richer; avifauna is particularly rich with about 540 species.